Felon

 • most direct access

-• indicated for superficial felons, foreign body penetration or visible drainage
+• indicated for superficial felons, foreign body penetration, or visible drainage

 • incisions to avoid

-• double longitudinal or transverse incision - injury to digital nerve and artery
+• risk of injury to digital nerve and artery

 • debridement